Ximene Trencavel-27 May 1355

 Soon, however, both roof and floor became smoother and progress therefore easier.
 Almost immediately on the left-hand side, there was a subsidiary cave, well above the level of the river.

 ‘Ximene, as you can see this is just a minor cave.
-I think it is the next set caves which will interest you.’
+I think it is the next set of caves which will interest you.’

 Further into the main cavern, they found a labyrinth of caves running in every direction.